Channel marketing managers are usually tasked with two different lead-generation challenges:

 If your destination URL is long and you wish to include a nice, short URL in the non-clickable Description, consider buying a dedicated domain name.
-For $10 to $12 per domain, per year, through a domain registrar like GoDaddy, you dramatically increase the chances of getting your SlideShare viewers to your intended landing page.
+For $10 to $12 per domain per year, you dramatically increase the chances of getting your SlideShare viewers to your intended landing page through a domain registrar like GoDaddy.

-It’s worth noting too that SlideShare Pro accounts do allow you to embed a lead capture form directly within the slide deck.
-While some channel marketing managers may prefer this approach, from our standpoint we want the lead going directly into our HubSpot portal, with our standard form field questions, segmentation, workflows, lead intelligence, and CRM integration.
-The SlideShare Pro form capture is something we’ve considered, but have put off a few times as the API integration hasn’t gotten quite easy enough yet.
+It’s also worth noting that SlideShare Pro accounts allow you to embed a lead capture form directly within the slide deck.
+While some channel marketing managers may prefer this approach, from our standpoint, we want the lead going directly into our HubSpot portal with our standard form field questions, segmentation, workflows, lead intelligence, and CRM integration.
+The SlideShare Pro form capture is something we’ve considered but has been put off a few times as the API integration hasn’t gotten quite easy enough yet.

 Develop New Slide Decks that Promote Blogging Thought Leadership

-So we typically divide our blogging budget up into two parts:
+So we typically divide our blogging budget into two parts: